codecop/ugly-trivia-kata/README.md

 * TODOs are valuable for getting started next time.

 ### Fixing Implementation ###
+* Maybe the tests are too connected to the implementation.
+* we could not change because the tests fixed the functionality of the methods (not the implementation).
+* So maybe we should not have added tests for API if we might change it later.

-  maybe staying with Golden Master gives us freedom to change more.
+* maybe staying with Golden Master gives us freedom to change more.
 * Idea: stay with golden master much longer until API emerges.
-* Maybe the tests are too connected to the implementation.

-  but we could not because the tests fixed the functionality of the methods (not the implementation).
-  So maybe we should not have added tests for API if we might change it later.
-  A golden master would be much better until public API is stable.
+* A golden master would be much better until public API is stable.

 ### Open Issues ###
 * feature envy to player, fix will break tests - so reluctant to do it